 Requirements

-- The module does not contain any input nodes, so that it can be executed without pausing to wait for user input.
+- The module does not contain any input nodes, handover actions, or redirect result nodes, so that it can be executed without pausing to wait for user input and run in the background.

-- The module is published to the Live environment, this is the only environment schedulers can be attached to at the moment.
+- The module is published to the Live environment.
+This is the only environment schedules can run against.

 Testing note: Before scheduling, you can manually trigger the module to verify that it behaves as expected.
 Once it runs successfully manually, it will also execute correctly on the schedule when published to Live.